Small Business Tax Loopholes: Minimize Your Tax Burden

 Calculation: Regular vs. Simplified Method Comparison

 Regular Method: Based on the percentage of the home devoted to business use.
 If the home office is 200 square feet in a 2,000-square-foot home, you could deduct 10% of eligible expenses like rent, utilities, and maintenance.
-For example, if total eligible expenses are $15,000, the deduction would be $1,500.
+For example, if eligible total expenditures are $15,000, the deduction would be $1,500.

-Simplified Method: Allows a deduction of $5 per square foot of home used for business, up to a maximum of 300 square feet, providing a maximum deduction of $1,500.
+Simplified Method: This method allows a deduction of $5 per square foot of a home used for business, up to a maximum of 300 square feet, for a maximum deduction of $1,500.

 Strategies for Maximizing Deductible Space